This on-campus program consists of 81 credits and lasts five (5) years.

 - Knowledge to choose and use different research designs and statistical analysis in specific practical situations.

-- Understanding of psychological theories and models and their application to practical situations.
+- Understanding of psychological theories and models and their application in practical situations.

 - Ability to make, adapt, and validate tests.